Group lasso based selection for high-dimensional mediation analysis: Illustration on real data : mediation of smoking on rheumatoid arthritis outcomes

 \subsection{Mediation analysis}

-To proceed with the mediation analysis, the categorial smoking status variable was transformed into a binary variable: 0 for never and non-regular cigarette smokers and 1 for former and current cigarette smokers.
+To proceed with the mediation analysis, the categorical smoking status variable was transformed into a binary variable.
+Patients who had never smoked or reported only occasional smoking were classified as non-smokers (coded as 0).
+Former and current smokers were grouped together and classified as smokers (coded as 1).
 Additionally, age and gender were included as adjustment variables in the model.
-Due to the very large initial number of probes and the resulting computational issues, a preliminary selection was done using the HDMAX2 method.
-This method has shown its effectiveness in identifying DNAm markers in a high-dimensional mediation analysis \cite{jumentier_high-dimensional_nodate}.
-First, we used the \textit{hdmax2\_step1} approach to run association studies for all potential mediators and to test the significance of the estimated indirect effects.
-Then we applied a filter to select the top $1000$ probes with the most significant $P$-values (Figure~\ref{man_and_forest_plot}A).
+The DNAm matrix included 473,864 CpG probes (i.e. features) across 687 patients.
+Due to the very large initial number of probes, a preliminary selection was done using the HDMAX2 method.
+First, we used the \textit{hdmax2\_step1} approach to run association studies for all potential mediators and to test the significance of the estimated mediated effects.
+Then we applied a filter to select the top $1000$ probes with the most significant p-values (Figure~\ref{man_and_forest_plot}A).
 The resulting subset of DNAm probes is still high-dimensional but computationally less expensive.
-Subsequently, the MAHI method was applied to this refined subset of DNAm probes.
+Subsequently, the MAHI method was applied to this refined subset of DNAm probes with the tuning parameters set to $N_{\text{boot}}=50, w_Y=(1,2,\ldots,7,8)$, $K_{\max}=50$, and $J=1000$.
 Mediated ORs, corresponding to the indirect effect mediated by DNAm probes, were estimated for the selected subset of CpGs along with their CI.
 The top 50 CpGs mediators are depicted in Figure~\ref{man_and_forest_plot}B.